mnc98/faq/README.md

 1. As a new user, I want to be able to register with the site so that I can post questions and answers to the FAQ.
 2. As a user, I want to see multiple questions on my homepage that I created.
+3. As a user, if there are no questions created, then I want to be able to simply create a question.
-3. As a user, when viewing my question, I want to see the answers to my question on the right side of the question.
+4. As a user, when viewing my question, I want to see the answers to my question on the right side of the question.
-4. As a user, When viewing my question, I want to be able to mark which answer I prefer is the best answer.
+5. As a user, When viewing my question, I want to be able to mark which answer I prefer is the best answer.